John Brogden and Sons: Work in Cumbria

-Ulverston and Lancaster Railway
+Ulverstone and Lancaster Railway

 In the late 1840s the Brogdens became interested in iron ore mining in the Furness area of North Lancashire (now Cumbria).
 In 1846 John senior became a shareholder of the Furness Railway.
 They took ore-mining territory at Stainton in the estate of the Earl of Burlington and were developing mines there by December 1850.
 In 1850 the second largest haematite ore deposit in British history was discovered by Schneider and Co. at Park, on the Duddon shore in Furness.
 By 1855, in addition to Stainton, Brogdens had mines at Adgarley and Bolton Heads.
 Mining capacity was growing fast.
 This ore was sent to market via the Furness Railway and then by ship.

 George Stephenson had planned a West Coast main Line to cross the mouth of Morecambe Bay and this would have linked Furness with the developing national rail network.
 However this plan was shelved in 1843.
-The Lancaster and Carlisle Railway Act 1844 was passed on 6 June 1844, establishing this as the route for the main line.
+The Lancaster and Carlisle Railway Act 1844 (7 & 8 Vict. c. xxxvi) was passed on 6 June 1844, establishing this as the route for the main line.
 Instead of Furness becoming part of the national rail strategy, it was now a backwater.
 It could only be connected to the main network by local efforts and these would involve crossing Morecambe Bay, with its notorious tidal quicksands.
 The Furness Railway directors collectively, led by Burlington, were not keen to take responsibility for this risky project although the Lancaster and Carlisle Railway was considering it.

-In 1847, a group led by Brogden and his three eldest sons began to promote a rail link between Ulverston and Carnforth, on the Lancaster–Carlisle line and they eventually obtained the Ulverston and Lancaster Railway Act 1851 (royal assent on 24 July 1851).
+In 1847, a group led by Brogden and his three eldest sons began to promote a rail link between Ulverston and Carnforth, on the Lancaster–Carlisle line and they eventually obtained the Ulverstone and Lancaster Railway Act 1851 (14 & 15 Vict. c. cii), given royal assent on 24 July 1851.
 The directors were: John (sen.) John (jun.)
 Alexander, Henry, James Garstang (Alexander's father-in-law) and Joseph (later Sir Joseph) Paxton.
 The line was planned by McClean and Stileman at 19 mi in length of which 10 mi comprised embankments and viaducts across tidal water.
 Much of this was sand running to a depth of 30 to 70 ft.